11 best Indian restaurants in Liverpool

 Close map

-Finding a good curry house in your local area, whether you're searching for a reliable neighbourhood haunt or simply visiting nearby, is an important, and often tricky, feat.
+Finding the best curry house in Liverpool is an important, and often tricky, feat.
 Taking a gamble on the nearest option is risky business and generally relies on a bit of trial and error.
 We all know that feeling of disappointment when your favourite gravy-based curry arrives swimming in oil, or the naan breads are lacklustre instead of fluffy and pillow-like.

 YOU MIGHT ALSO LIKE